ptycho/ptypy/doc/rst/data_management.rst

 **Storage**
   PtyScan and its subclass are capable of storing the data in an *hfd5*-compatible [HDF]_ file format.
 The data file names have a custom
-  suffix: *.ptyd*.
+  suffix: ``.ptyd``.

-  A detailed overview of the *.ptyd* data file tree is written below in the section `Ptyd file format`_
+  A detailed overview of the *.ptyd* data file tree is given below in the section :ref:`ptyd_file`

+  The parameters
-  The saving behavior of :any:`PtyScan`, is controlled by the parameters :py:data:`.scan.data.save` and :py:data:`.scan.data.chunk_format`
+  :py:data:`.scan.data.save` and :py:data:`.scan.data.chunk_format`
+  control the way how PtyScan saves the processed data.

   .. note::
      Although *h5py* [h5py]_ supports parallel write, this feature is not used in ptypy.
-At the moment, the mpi nodes send the ir
+At the moment, all mpi nodes send their prepared data to the master node which writes the date to a file.

 .. _ptyd_scenarios:

 Usage scenarios
 ===============

-Ptypy provides support for three data usage cases.
+The PtyScan class of |ptypy| provides support for three use cases.

-**Beamline integretion use.**
+**Beamline integreted use.**

-  In this use case

-  sadfsg
+  In this use case, the researcher has integrated |ptypy| into the beamline end-station or experimental setup with the help of a custom subclass of :any:`PtyScan` that we call ``UserScan``.
+This subclass has its own methods to extract many of the of the generic parameters of :py:data:`.scan.data` and also defaults for specific custom parameters, for instance file paths or file name patters (for a detailed introduction on how to subclass PtyScan, see :ref:`subclassptyscan`).
+Once the experiment is completed, the researcher can initiate a reconstruction directly from raw-data with a standard reconstruction script.

   .. figure:: ../img/data_case_integrated.png
      :width: 70 %
      :figclass: highlights
      :name: case_integrated

-     This is a test of a figure plot
+     Intergrated use case of :any:`PtyScan`.

+     A custom subclass ``UserScan``
+     serves as a translator between |ptypy|'s generic parameters and data types and the raw image data and meta data from the experiment.
+     The experiment has to be completed to start a reconstruction or, when the subclass ``UserScan`` was well written, the reconstruction may even start with the first acquired frame.
+As data preparation is blended in with the reconstruction process, the reconstruction holds when new data is prepared.
+Optionally, the prepared data is saved to ``.ptyd`` file to spare repraparation on secondary reconstruction runs.

 **Post preparation use.**

-  bla bla
+  In this use case, the experiment is long passed and the researcher has either used custom subclass of PtyScan or *any other script* that generates a compatible .hdf5 file (see :ref:`here<ptyd_file>`) to save prepared data of that experiment.
+Reconstruction is supposed to work when passing the data file path in the parameter tree.

+  Only the input file path needs to be passed either with :py:data:`~.scan.data.source` or with :py:data:`~.scan.data.dfile` when :py:data:`~.scan.data.source` takes the value ``'file'``.
+In that latter case, secondary processing and saving to another file is not supported, while it is allowed in the first case.
+While the latter case seems infavorable due to the lack of secondary preparation options, it is meant as a use-friendly transition switch from the first reconstruction at the experiment to post-experiment analysis.
+Only the :py:data:`~.scan.data.source` parameter needs to be altered in script from ``<..>.data.source=<recipe>`` to ``<..>.data.source='file'`` while the rest of the parameters are ignored and may remain untouched.

   .. figure:: ../img/data_case_prepared.png
      :width: 70 %
      :figclass: highlights
      :name: case_prepared

-     This is a test of a figure plot

-**Simultaneous acquisition and loading.** bla bla
+     Standard supported use case of :any:`PtyScan`.

+     If a structure-compatible (see :ref:`ptyd_file`) ``*.hdf5``-file is available, |ptypy| can be used without customizing a subclass of :any:`PtyScan`.
+It will use the shipped subclass :any:`PtydScan` to read in the (prepared) raw data.

+**Preparation and reconstruction on-the-fly with data acquisition.**

+  This use case is for even tighter beamline integration and on-the-fly scans.
+The researcher has mastered a suitable subclass ``UserScan`` to prepare data from the setup.
+Now, the preparation happens in a separate process in the same pace as image frames are acquired in.
+In that process runs a python script where the subclass ``UserScan`` prepares the data using the :py:meth:`~ptypy.core.data.PtyScan.auto` method.
+The :py:data:`~.scan.data.save` parameter is set to 'link' in order to create a separate file for each data chunk and to avoid write access on the source file.
+  The chunk files are linked back into the main source ``.ptyd`` file.

+  All reconstruction processes may access the prepared data without overhead or notable pauses in the reconstruction.
+For |ptypy| there is no difference if compared to a single source file (a feature of [HDF]_\ ).

   .. figure:: ../img/data_case_flyscan.png
      :width: 70 %
      :figclass: highlights
      :name: case_flyscan

-     This is a test of a figure plot

-Ptypy uses the python module **h5py** [h5py]_ to store and load data in the **H**\ ierarchical **D**\ ata **F**\ ormat [HDF]_ .
-The HDF resembles very much a directory/file tree of todays operating systems, while the "files" are (multidimensonial) datasets.
+     On-the-fly or demon-like use case of :any:`PtyScan`.

+     A separate process prepares the data *chunks* and saves them in separate files which are
+     linked back into the source data file.
+This process may run silently as a ''demon'' in the background.
+Reconstructions can start immediately and run without delays or pauses due to data preparation.

 .. _ptyd_file:

 Ptyd file format
 ================

+Ptypy uses the python module **h5py** [h5py]_ to store and load data in the **H**\ ierarchical **D**\ ata **F**\ ormat [HDF]_ .
+The HDF resembles very much a directory/file tree of todays operating systems, while the "files" are (multidimensonial) datasets.

 Ptypy stores and loads the (processed) experimental in a file with ending *.ptyd*, which is a hdf5-file with a data tree of very simple nature.